divamgupta/diffusionbee-stable-diffusion-ui/README.md

 * Runs locally on your computer

 ## Requirements
-* M1 / M2 Mac
+* M1/M2 Mac
 * 16 GB RAM preferred.
-It will run a bit slow with 8GB ram.
+It will run a bit slow with 8 GB ram.
 * MacOS 12.5.1 or later

 ## License